Serhiy Osachuk: Controversies

-Osachuk was known for a series of controversial statements and measures, such as the denial of the Fântâna Albă massacre and the removal from the Central Square of Chernivtsi of a banner that reproduced the first documentary attestation of the city, issued by the Moldavian ruler Alexandru cel Bun.
+Osachuk was known for a series of controversial statements and measures regarding the Romanians of Chernivtsi Oblast, such as the denial of the Fântâna Albă massacre and the removal from the Central Square of Chernivtsi of the banner that reproduced the first documentary attestation of the city, issued by the Moldavian ruler Alexandru cel Bun.
 Due to this, the Romanian press labeled him as anti-Romanian.